-We have audited the accompanying consolidated balance sheets of Myson Century, Inc. and its subsidiaries as of December 31, 2023 and 2022, and the related parent company only statements of comprehensive income, parent company only statements of changes in equity, parent company only statements of cash flows as of January 1 to December 31, 2023 and 2022, and notes to the consolidated financial statements (including a summary of significant accounting policies).
+We have audited the accompanying consolidated balance sheet of Myson Century, Inc. and its subsidiaries (hereinafter referred to as the "Group") as of December 31, 2024 and 2023, and the related consolidated statements of comprehensive income, changes in equity and cash flows as of January 1 to December 31, 2024 and 2023, and notes to the consolidated financial statements (including a summary of significant accounting policies).

-In our opinion, based on our audit results and the audit reports of other public accountants, the above-mentioned parent company only financial statements present fairly, in all material aspects, the consolidated financial position of Myson Century and its subsidiaries as of December 31, 2023 and 2022, and its consolidated financial performance and consolidated cash flows as of January 1 to December 31, 2023 and 2022 in accordance with "Regulations Governing the Preparation of Financial Reports by Securities Issuers," IFRSs, IASs, IFRICs, SICs approved and issued into effect by the FSC.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as of December 31, 2024 and 2023, and its consolidated financial performance and its consolidated cash flows for the years ended December 31, 2024 and 2023 in accordance with the regulations Governing the Preparation of Financial Reports by Securities Issuers and the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRS Interpretations (IFRIC) and SIC Interpretations (SIC) endorsed and issued into effects by the Financial Supervisory Commission of the R.O.C.